-Mission Statement: To produce top quality Trout at various sizes to meet the ever changing angling demand.
+Mission Statement: to produce top quality trout at various sizes to meet ever changing demands

-At the fish farm a strong emphasis is placed on fish welfare and environmental conservation.
+A strong emphasis is placed on fish welfare and environmental conservation

 The fish farm purchases triploid (sterile) and late maturing female fry from 2-5 grammes, which are reared in the fry unit before being graded to the on-growing units.

 Fish are stocked at very low densities to maximize fin and tail quality.
 This form of rearing is known as restocking – supplying high quality, live fish for angling.
 Densities never exceed 12kg/m3.

 The other type of trout farming is called table farming- rearing fish, supplied dead to fish mongers, supermarkets and restaurants.
 Stocking densities for this production average 80kg/m3, hence, the considerable fin damage.

 Fish feed used on the trout farm is of the desirable high protein and high oil diets, mostly consisting of fish meal, to produce fish high in omega-3 fatty acids, which is beneficial to the human heart and brain.
 To reduce the high costs of diets, there is a modern shift towards plant based proteins, which contain omega 6 fatty acids, to subsidise the fish meal.
 This is something that I keep a close eye on.
 The feed I use is non GMO and supplied by either Biomar of Denmark or Alltechcoppens of Holland.

 Trout utilise lipids (fish oils) in the diet for energy and protein for growth.
 Despite experiencing relatively constant temperatures, the fish are fed slightly different diets, according to the time of year ,i.e. Lower lipid levels in winter due to lower temperatures and shorter day length.